Disney Very Magic Princess Improvements

 The genius of Walt Disney

 At age 23 - Walt Disney moved to Los Angeles and founded Disney Brothers.
 One of their first successes was the Alice Comedies - combining live action and animation.
-The producer suggested a cute rabbit.
-Walt draws and names him Oswald.
-The president of the distribution company invites Walt to NY to discuss renewing the distribution contract, but swipes Disney's animators and reminds Walt that he had signed away the rights to the character.
+The producer suggested a cute rabbit; Walt named him Oswald.
+The president of the distribution company invited Walt to NY to discuss renewing the distribution contract, but swipes Disney's animators and reminds Walt that he had signed away the rights to the character.
 On the train back to California, Walt vowed to keep better control of his ideas and his work.
 He sketched a new character, based on Oswald the Rabbit; he shortened the ears to ovals, defluffed the tail, and called him Mortimer.
-His wife, Lillian didn't like Mortimer and she recommended naming him Mickey (she didn't mention at that time that Mickey was the name of her ex-boyfriend.)
+His wife, Lillian didn't like the name Mortimer and recommended naming him Mickey (she didn't mention at that time that Mickey was the name of her ex-boyfriend.)

-The first cartoon starring Mickey Mouse was Plane Crazy.
-In 1928: the first cartoon with sound was Steamboat Willie.
+The first cartoon starring Mickey Mouse was Steamboat Willie.
 His next project was Silly Symphonies, merging music and animation.
 Distributors weren't too enthusiastic so Walt presented them as 'Mickey Mouse presents Silly Symphonies'.
 They were the first cartoons in color.

 1936-37: Snow White and the Seven Dwarfs cost 1 million to make and earned 8 million (at (25 cents for an adult ticket).
 That profit funded the new Disney Studios in Burbank.
-Snow White was a struggle - doctors claimed that people would hurt their eyes if they watched a full-length cartoon, bankers didn't think people would sit through a cartoon that was that long.
+Snow White was a struggle - doctors claimed that people would hurt their eyes if they watched a full-length cartoon, bankers didn't think people would sit through a cartoon that long.
 If the price of movie ticket and the value of a dollar were equalized since then, Snow White would be the second highest-grossing film of all time (Gone With the Wind would be number one).